- Overview

 Keep in mind the following elements of group work when selecting the appropriate type of group work for your class.

-• Selection: You should either assign students randomly to groups or select students so that each group has an equal distribution of talents.
+- Selection: You should either assign students randomly to groups or select students so that each group has an equal distribution of talents.
 Do not let students choose their own teams, for they may team up with friends or form cliques that can get off topic.
-Video on group formation (running time 4:57).
+See this video on group formation (4:57) for an example of assigning students to groups based on previous experience/skills that will be useful for the groups' task.

 Designating Roles in Groups

-Groups that are created for in-class discussion can be easily organized around a four-person model based on roles.
+Groups that are created for in-class activities can be easily organized around a four-person model based on roles (from the POGIL model).
 Each member of the group plays a specific role that supports the team’s collaborative effort.
 These roles include:

-While some people will tend to lead and some will tend to follow, everyone should be willing to compromise and modify their ideas in the interest of group unity.
+As you can see, assigning roles can play a key factor in group size—you need enough people in a group to fill the roles, and everyone has to have a meaningful role to play in the group.
 If the groups are going to be working together on a long-term project or multiple tasks, you may wish to modify these roles to emulate roles that one might encounter in your discipline.
 Ensure that the students rotate through these positions.
 Try to break a long project into at least as many tasks as there are people in each group and have the students rotate through the roles each time they start a new task.

 Sharing Group Results